share-extras/sdk-sample-script-action/README.md

 Creating Your Own Projects
 --------------------------

-To use the sample project, download the `sample-script-action.zip` file from the Downloads area, and use this to start a new project using Eclipse's Import wizard (select _General_ > _Existing Projects into Workspace_).
+To use the sample project, download the `sample-script-action-<version>.zip` file from the Downloads area, and use this to start a new project using Eclipse's Import wizard (select _General_ > _Existing Projects into Workspace_).

 Once you have created your project, it should be named _Sample Script Action_ in Eclipse.
 You should rename this to something of your choosing and update the corresponding JAR file name specified in `build.properties`.